-Any written communications containing sensitive information must only be sent to other professionals on a need to know basis, using secure mail processes e.g. secure email.
+Any written communications containing sensitive information must only be sent to other professionals on a need to know basis, using secure mail processes e.g.secure email.

-5.5 Record Keeping
+Record Keeping

-When a child protection concern has been identified, reported or disclosed, themember of staff receiving this information should:
+When a child protection concern has been identified, reported, or disclosed, the member of staff receiving this information should:

-- make brief notes as soon as possible.
-Use the school Record of Concern Sheet wherever possible or log this a new action onto CPOMS; all relevant additional information is to be scanned/attached to CPOMS (if required) - not destroy any original notes these are sometimes required by a court;

-- record the date, time, place and any noticeable non-verbal behaviour and the words used by the child; - draw a diagram to indicate the position of any visible injuries (i.e. do not undress the child beyond outer clothing that would normally be removed atschool).
-This can also be logged onto CPOMS on the body mapping tool. - record statements and observations rather than interpretations or assumptions; - make a record of all concerns, discussions and decisions made, and the reasons for those decisions.
-If in doubt about recording requirements, staff should discuss with the DSL. - sign and date your notes/or this will be automatically logged onto CPOMS
+- Make brief notes as soon as possible.
+Use the school Record of Concern Sheet wherever possible or log this a new action onto CPOMS; all relevant additional information is to be scanned/attached to CPOMS (if required). - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child. - Draw a diagram to indicate the position of any visible injuries (i.e. do not undress the child beyond outer clothing that would normally be removed at school).
+This can also be logged onto CPOMS on the body mapping tool. - Record statements and observations rather than interpretations or assumptions. - Make a record of all concerns, discussions and decisions made, and the reasons for those decisions.
+If in doubt about recording requirements, staff should discuss with the DSL. - Sign and date your notes/or this will be automatically logged onto CPOMS.